 Overview of the prediction model

-Binary prediction is when the question asked has two possible answers - yes/no, tru/false, on-time/late, go/no-go, etc. Examples of question that use binary prediction include:
+Binary prediction is when the question asked has two possible answers.
+For example: yes/no, true/false, on-time/late, go/no-go, and so on.
+Examples of question that use binary prediction include:

 - Is an applicant eligible for membership?